nhsconnect/gpconnect/pages/overview/overview_getting_started_providers.md

 ## Provider ecosystem ##

-The provider ecosystem diagram takes you through each stage of a provider supplier journey for a typical GP Connect API project.
-Click on each stage to find out more.
+The provider ecosystem diagram takes you through each stage of a provider supplier journey for a typical GP Connect API project (including 'Getting started').
+Click on subsequent stages to find out more.

 {% include provider_journey.html %}